-The vision that Japan should aim for in the second basic plan (three Ideas) is universal; it can be shared by everyone.
+The vision that Japan should aim for in the second basic plan (three Ideas) is universal and can be shared by everyone.
 The three Ideas cover entire S&T policies, and are useful in developing future S&T policies.

-Meanwhile, these general Ideas are not sufficient to clearly explain a variety of governmental R&D expenditure to the public, nor to develop practical, individual policies.
-Moreover, from the viewpoints of thorough accountability to the people and the return of S&T results to society, it is desirable to set practical policy goals for the realization of these Ideas, to develop measures based on the respective roles of the public and private sectors, and to evaluate the effects of these measures.
+Meanwhile, these general Ideas are not sufficient to clearly explain a variety of governmental R&D expenditure to the public and to develop practical, individual policies.
+Moreover, from viewpoints of thorough accountability to people and the return of S&T results to society, it is desirable to set practical policy goals for the realization of these Ideas, develop measures based on the respective roles of the public and private sectors, and evaluate the effects of these measures.

-Therefore, the third basic plan will in principle inherit the three Ideas in the second basic plan and set more practical policy goals to realize these Ideas, giving full consideration to domestic and global changes and future prospects regarding S&T, the economy, and society.
-More specifically, the third basic plan will set the following six concepts, each of which contains two sub-goals.
-These concepts and goals are not placed in any order of priority, and are valuable equally as national goals.
+Therefore, the third basic plan, in principle, will inherit three Ideas in the second basic plan and set more practical policy goals to realize these Ideas in consideration of domestic or global changes and future prospects regarding S&T, economy, and society.
+More specifically, the third basic plan will set the following six goals consisting of 12 sub-goals.
+These Ideas and goals are not placed in any order of priority, and are valuable equally as national goals.
 S&T policies are surely important for the goals to be achieved, but some of the goals will not be achieved without the results of R&D activities conducted by private companies and other non-governmental entities.

-<Concept 1> Create human wisdom: To build a nation that contributes to the world by creation and utilization of scientific knowledge

-- Goal 1: Quantum jump in knowledge, discovery, and creation: Accumulation and creation of diverse knowledge to ensure a bright future - (1) Discover and clarify new principles and phenomenon - (2) Create knowledge as a basis of discontinuous technical innovation - Goal 2: Breakthroughs in advanced S&T: Efforts for human dreams to come true (3) Bolster S&T by conducting the world's most advanced projects
+- <Concept 1> Create human wisdom to realize a nation contributing to the world by creation and utilization of scientific knowledge - - Goal 1: Quantum jump in knowledge, discovery, and creation accumulation and creation of diverse knowledge to ensure a bright future - - (1) Discover and clarify new principles and phenomenon - (2) Create knowledge as a basis of discontinuous technical innovation - Goal 2: Breakthroughs in advanced S&T efforts for human dreams to be come true - - (3) Bolster S&T by conducting the world's most advanced projects

-To be a nation that creates human wisdom and contributes to the world, Japan should first of all accumulate profound and diverse intellectual achievements that constantly generate remarkable knowledge.
-The accumulation of intellectual achievements, mainly from basic research to discover and clarify new principles and phenomenon, is expected to generate knowledge that is a basis of discontinuous technical innovation and that is pursued in the life/material sciences, where development and progress have been made at the atomic/molecular level.
-Japan lags behind the United States and Europe in accumulating intellectual achievements to make leaps in knowledge.
+In order to be a nation creating human wisdom and contributing to the world, Japan, firstly, should accumulate profound and diverse intellectual achievements that constantly generate remarkable knowledge.
+The accumulation of intellectual achievements, mainly from basic research to discover and clarify new principles and phenomenon, is expected to generate the knowledge that is a basis of discontinuous technical innovation and is pursued in life/material sciences where development has been made in an atomic/molecular size.
+Japan stays behind the U.S. or European countries in accumulating intellectual achievements to make a leap in knowledge.

 Another goal for S&T policies is to contribute to human society by making breakthroughs in S&T with the world's most advanced projects.
-Japan is expected to lead the world in the creation of international knowledge, including obtaining information on the unknown and discovering phenomenon occurring only in extreme conditions.
+Japan is expected to lead the world in the creation of international knowledge such as obtaining information in the unknown and discovering phenomenon occurring only in extreme conditions.

-To achieve these goals, it is essential to develop capable researchers who enthusiastically pursue the creation of scientific knowledge, and to promote their activities.
-If Japan produces world-class, capable researchers, they will be good targets for young human resources, and enthusiasm for new creation will be elevated.
-Therefore, the second basic plan set a goal of producing as many as 30 Nobel laureates in 50 years, aiming to increase the number of Japanese who win international prizes in science to the level of major European countries.
+In order to achieve these goals, it is essential to develop capable researchers who enthusiastically pursue the creation of scientific knowledge and to promote their activities.
+If Japan produces world-class, capable researchers, they will be a good target for young human resources, and enthusiasm for new creation will be elevated.
+Therefore, the second basic plan set a goal of producing as many as 30 Novel laureates in 50 years, aiming to increase the number of Japanese who win international prizes in science to the level of major European countries.
 For this purpose, S&T policies in the third basic plan are expected to promote basic research with emphasis on human resources.